opendatadiscovery/odd-platform/docker/README.md

 ### Result

-* Open http://localhost:8080/management/datasources in your browser.
+1. Open http://localhost:8080/management/datasources in your browser

 You should be able to see a new data source with the name you've passed into the collector_config.yaml file (Default is `Sample demo data source`).
-Overall you should see 11 data sources in the list.
+Overall you should see 11 data sources in the list

-* Open http://localhost:8080 in your browser
-* Select the Catalog in the Platform UI
-* Select a created data source in the `Datasources` filter on the right side of the screen
+2. Go to the **Catalog** section.
+Select the created data source in the `Datasources` filter

-You should be able to see 11 new entities of different types injected into the Platform.
+You should be able to see 11 new entities of different types injected into the Platform

 ## Step 3 (Optional): Configuring and running Collector to gather metadata from your own data sources